Indianapolis Colts vs. Jacksonville Jaguars NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Indianapolis has combined with its opponents to score more than 47.5 points in six of 10 games this season.
+- Indianapolis' games this season have gone over 47.5 points six of 10 times.

-- Jacksonville's games have gone over 47.5 points in three of eight chances this season.
+- The combined points per game average of the two teams, 43.7, is 3.8 points fewer than Sunday's over/under.

-- The two teams combine to score 43.7 points per game, 3.8 less than the over/under in this contest.
+- The 49.8 points per game these two squads have allowed their opponents to score this season are 2.3 more than the 47.5 over/under in this contest.

-- This contest's over/under is 2.3 points fewer than the 49.8 these two squads combine to give up per game in 2020.
+- The Colts and their opponents score an average of 46.3 points per game, 1.2 fewer than Sunday's total.

 Colts stats and trends

-- The Colts have always covered the spread this season when favored by 10 points or more.
+- The Colts covered the spread in their only game when favored by 10.5 points or more.

-- Indianapolis' games this year have gone over the point total six times in 10 opportunities (60%).
+- Indianapolis' games this year have gone over the total in six out of 10 opportunities (60%).

-- The Colts rack up 27.2 points per game, comparable to the 26.1 per matchup the Jaguars give up.
+- The Colts average 27.2 points per game, comparable to the 26.1 per outing the Jaguars give up.

-- Indianapolis is 5-1 against the spread and 4-1 overall this season when the team scores more than 26.1 points.
+- Indianapolis is 5-1 against the spread and 4-1 overall in games when it records more than 26.1 points.

-- In games that Indianapolis churns out more than 375.4 yards, the team is 3-0 against the spread and 2-1 overall.
+- In games that Indianapolis totals over 375.4 yards, the team is 3-0 against the spread and 2-1 overall.

-- This year, the Colts have turned the ball over 10 times, five more than the Jaguars' takeaways (5).
+- The Colts have turned the ball over five more times (10 total) than the Jaguars have forced a turnover (5) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.